Proposed DoBro Tower Would Block Neighbors' Windows, Alter Landmark Row

 A resident of the BellTel Lofts had previously told Brownstoner they were concerned a tower at 188 Duffield Street would likely block the windows of rear units.

 A permit application for a new mixed-use building filed with the Department of Buildings in 2024 said the tower will have 115 apartments and cover 50 percent of the site.
-It will be set back 36 feet — approximately the depth of some of the landmarked houses — and measure 323.32 feet tall, with a footprint of 9,854 square feet, as Brownstoner reported at the time.
+It will be set back 36 feet — as are the landmarked houses — and measure 323.32 feet tall, with a footprint of 9,854 square feet, as Brownstoner reported at the time.

 The build will include a healthcare facility in the cellar and on the first and second floor, but no parking.
 The square footage of the building will total 102,224.7, with 546.8 square feet of commercial, 3,658.2 community space, and 98,019.7 for residential.
 (Elsewhere the permit application says the total square footage will be 136,842.)